Ingredients

 - 1 tablespoon ground Nandini Coriander

-- 1/3 teaspoon garam masala
+- 1/3 teaspoon Garam Masala

 - In a saute pan, heat 1 tablespoon of oil over medium heat.
 Add the cardamom, cinnamon, clove and bay leaf and fry till they sizzle.
 Mix in the turmeric powder.